StanislavYatsevich/Store_Sales/README.md

 ![The WMAPE formula:](https://miro.medium.com/v2/resize:fit:440/1*L358vwYHsmqT5Sqzrs-arA.png)

-– The final value of the metric is calculated as mean among all values across all folds in all distict time series.
+– The final value of the metric is calculated as mean among all values across all splits in all distict time series.

 ## Streamlit dashboard